Whatever You Want (Pink song)

 "Whatever You Want" is a song recorded by American singer Pink from her seventh studio album Beautiful Trauma.
 Pink co-wrote the song with its producers, Max Martin and Shellback.
-The song impacted hot adult contemporary radio on June 4, 2018, as the fifth single from the album.
-The song reached the top 10 in Flanders and the top 40 in Hungary and Slovakia.
+The song impacted hot adult contemporary radio on June 4, 2018, as the third single from the album.
+The song reached the top 40 in Slovakia.

 Release

 On October 5, 2017, "Whatever You Want" was released as the second promotional single from the album with the first being the album's title track, which then became the album's second official single.
 The song debuted alongside the announcement of Beautiful Trauma World Tour and a documentary on Apple Music.

 Music video

 The music video for the song was premiered on Apple Music on March 1, 2018.
 It was released exclusively for Apple Music users and then released to the public the following day.
 The music video was directed and edited by Brad Comfort.
 It contains clips of Pink preparing for her Beautiful Trauma World Tour, clips from her performance at Super Bowl LII, and clips from her at the 2017 MTV Video Music Awards.